oayres/react-ssr/README.md

 export default ssrFetchData(MyComponent)
 ```

-- Your route/page/top-level components should have a waitsFor static array containing components required for fetchData calls, e.g:
+- Your route/page/top-level components should have an ssrWaitsFor static array containing components required for fetchData calls, e.g:
 ```jsx
 import Example from './Example' import OtherChildWithStaticFetchData from './OtherChildWithStaticFetchData'